Opendigitalradio/ODR-DabMod/dpd/README.md

 very similar to the filtertaps file used in the FIR filter.
 It is a text-based format that can easily be inspected and edited in a text editor.

+The first line contains an integer that defines the predistorter to be used:
+1 for polynomial, 2 for lookup table.

-The first line contains the number of coefficients as an integer.
+For the polynomial, the subsequent line contains the number of coefficients as an integer.
 The second and third lines contain the real, respectively the imaginary parts of the first coefficient.
 Fourth and fifth lines give the second coefficient, and so on.
+The file therefore contains 1 + 1 + 2xN lines if it contains N coefficients.

+For the lookup table, the subsequent line contains a float scalefactor that is applied to the samples in order to bring them into the range of 32-bit unsigned integer.
+Then, the next pair of lines contains real and imaginary part of the first lookup-table entry, which is multiplied to samples in first range.
+Then it's followed by 31 other pairs.
+The entries are complex values close to 1 + 0j.
-The file therefore contains 2xN + 1 lines if it contains N coefficients.
+The file therefore contains 1 + 1 + 2xN lines if it contains N coefficients.

 TODO
 ----